Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 refund ecommerce fraud

-It's all over!
+It's over!

-Refund" simply means "refund".
-But in the world of e-commerce, it has two radically different facets.
-To fail to distinguish between them is to lose the battle.
+The term "Refund" simply means "reimbursement."
+But in the world of e-commerce, it has two radically different meanings.
+Failure to distinguish between them means losing the battle before it even begins.

-2. The FRAUDULENT REFUND: The Silent Enemy
+2. FRAUDULENT REFUNDS: The Silent Enemy

 • The "Empty Box": The fraudster claims to have received an empty box or the wrong item.

-• Fake Damage": The customer damages the product himself to claim a refund and keep the item "free of charge" OR generates fakes to make it look like damage has occurred.
+• "Fake Damage": The customer damages the product themselves in order to request a refund and keep the item "for free" OR creates fakes to make it look like there is damage.

-• The "Falsified Return": The fraudster returns a counterfeit, an old article or an empty box in place of the original product.
+• The "Fake Return": The fraudster returns a counterfeit item, an old item, or an empty box instead of the original product.

-The fight against refunds and the role of insurers
+The fight against "refunds" and the role of insurers

 Current regulations

-Example of a French legal text: Article 313-1 of the French Penal Code punishes fraud, defined as the act of obtaining or attempting to obtain for oneself or for others, by any fraudulent means whatsoever, a remittance of funds, an advantage of any kind or a signature.
-The penalties are often severe: breach of trust (article 314-1 of the French Penal Code) or fraud (article 313-1 of the French Penal Code) are punishable by 5 years' imprisonment and a 375,000-euro fine for fraud.
+Example of French law: Article 313-1 of the French Penal Code punishes fraud, defined as obtaining or attempting to obtain for oneself or for others, by any fraudulent means whatsoever, a transfer of funds, any advantage, or a signature.
+The penalties incurred are often severe: breach of trust (Article 314-1 of the Penal Code) or fraud (Article 313-1 of the Penal Code) are punishable by 5 years' imprisonment and a fine of €375,000 for fraud.

 Suffering is not an option.
-Here's how to build your fortress
+Here's how to build your fortress.

 1

-Armored Return Policy
+Ironclad Return Policy

 2